 - Currently, 21 states and the District of Columbia have passed laws that prohibit employment discrimination based on sexual orientation; and 17 states and D.C. also prohibit discrimination based on gender identity.

-The report comes a week before the U.S. Senate is set to consider ENDA, which would protect LGBT employees from workplace discrimination based on sexual orientation or gender identity.
+The report comes days before the U.S. Senate is set to consider a federal Employment Non-Discrimination Act (ENDA), which would protect LGBT employees from workplace discrimination.
 The bill is sponsored by Republican Senator Mark Kirk (Ill.), and Susan Collins (Maine) also is a co-sponsor.
 Three Republican Senators – Kirk, Orrin Hatch (Utah) and Lisa Murkowski (Alaska) voted to advance the bill out of a Senate committee earlier this year.